shikokuchuo/nanonext/README.md

 #>  - type: dialer
 #>  - url: wss://socketsbay.com/wss/v2/2/demo/
 #>  - textframes: TRUE
+s |> send("hello world")
+#>  [1] 68 65 6c 6c 6f 20 77 6f 72 6c 64 00
 ```

-The stream interface is especially useful for communicating with
+The stream interface can be used to communicate with websocket servers.
-websocket servers.
-Where TLS is enabled in the NNG library, connecting
+Where TLS is enabled in the NNG library, connecting to secure websockets
-to secure websockets is configured automatically.
-Here, the argument
+is configured automatically.
+Here, the argument `textframes = TRUE` can
-`textframes = TRUE` can be specified where the websocket server uses
+be specified where the websocket server uses text rather than binary
-text rather than binary frames.
+frames.

-The same API as found in the rest of the package is available:
+The same API for Sockets can equally be used on Streams: `send()` and
-synchronous `send`/`recv`, as well as their asynchronous counterparts
+`recv()`, as well as their asynchronous counterparts `send_aio()` and
-`send_aio`/`recv_aio`.
-This affords an extraordinary amount of
+`recv_aio()`.
+This affords a great deal of flexibility in ingesting and
-flexibility in ingesting and processing streaming data.
+processing streaming data.

 [« Back to ToC](#table-of-contents)